 - Obtain the signatures from both your advisor and the course instructor at the host institution

-- Submit the application for approval to Graduate Scholar Exchange, Graduate School, 304 Lyman Hall.
+- Submit the application for approval to Graduate Scholar Exchange, Graduate School, at firstname.lastname@example.org.
 Your application to the Graduate Scholar Exchange will be forwarded to the institution offering the course.

-- You will receive an email with instructions on how to register for the approved course at the host institution.
+- You will receive an email from the host institution with instructions on how to register for the approved course at the host institution.

 Tuition is paid to your home School, but special course fees are paid to the School teaching the course.